joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

 _Currently in progress: building universal search UI and debugging date/time support, tag handling, and file preview for file upload.
 Also building out final functionality for interactive tag manager and individual tag views.
+Improved document list and views.
 Improved overall visual transitions and message styling._

 ### Elements